 Can they identify with that vision, that version of themselves that you have in mind for them?

 More often than not, you’ll discover that there’s discord, some lack of alignment for them.

-You see a outcome-focused ‘next’, where they have bought from you and experienced the benefits (the famous before/after concept).
+You see an outcome-focused ‘next’, where they have bought from you and experienced the benefits (the famous before/after concept).

 They however, also see problems, complications, and a bunch of unknowns.